How to Choose the Best Dog Food

 When a dog is considered an adult depends a lot on their breed.
 To be considered an adult, a dog’s body must have finished growing and completely matured.
 For some smaller breeds, this can happen as soon as seven months, whereas larger or giant breeds may not be fully grown until as late as 18 months.

 The key difference between adult and puppy food is the reduction in calories.
-Adult dogs who stay too long on puppy food are at a much higher risk of becoming obese, which can lead to health issues later on.
+Adult dogs who stay on puppy food for too long are at a much higher risk of becoming obese, which can lead to health issues later on.

-It’s also important that you remember not to switch your dog from puppy to adult food immediately, but to introduce the change gradually to avoid severe stomach upsets.
+It’s also important to remember not to switch your dog from puppy to adult dog food immediately, but to introduce the change gradually to avoid severe stomach upsets.
 This is why some owners choose to employ junior dog food.

 Remember, when transitioning between foods, slight stomach and digestive upset is common and is not cause for concern.
-However, if you are ever worried about a dog's health or would like more advice on changing your dog’s diet, speak with your vet.
+However, if you are ever worried about a dog's health or want more advice on changing your dog’s diet, speak with your vet.

 Senior Dog Food

-As with when transitioning from puppy to adult, the age at which a dog is considered senior will depend on their breed and size.
-Smaller dog breeds, while they grow quicker in their youth, actually have a longer lifespan than older breeds.
-So, while some large and giant dog breeds can be considered senior between 5-7 years old, smaller dog breeds may not be senior until they are 10-12 years old.
+As with transitioning from puppy to adult, the age at which a dog is considered senior will depend on its breed and size.
+Smaller dog breeds grow quicker in their youth and have a longer lifespan than larger breeds.
+So, while some large and giant dog breeds can be considered senior between 5 and 7 years old, smaller dog breeds may not be senior until they are 10-12 years old.

 As your dog ages, they may become more prone to certain health conditions and even allergies.
 The most common health concern is obesity, as older dogs tend not to move as much.
 As such, senior dog food has less fat in order to help them maintain a healthy weight and lean muscle mass.

-Some senior foods, like the Purina Pro Plan OptiAge Dog Food for medium and large dogs, have added nutrients, such as medium-chain triglycerides to aid brain function as well as vitamins to support immune systems and energy levels.
+Some senior foods, like the Purina Pro Plan OptiAge Dog Food for medium and large dogs, have added nutrients, such as medium-chain triglycerides to aid brain function and vitamins to support immune systems and energy levels.

 Condition-Specific Dog Food